ssnair610/ProjectNLP/README.md

 - ?
 Where will the input (file path) go? (cli? change a variable within main.py?)

-## Results
+## About

+### Approaches used

+- Neural Networks
+  - Feed Forward NN
+  - Recurring NN
+- Random Forest
+- Support Vector Machines
+- Naive Bayes
+- Transformers

 ### Output of the `predict` function

-- List of lists, with each sub-list having 5 elements corresponding to each label
+- A table, with each record having 5 predicted emotions corresponding to given text
-- best model and it's corresponding overall-accuracy of testing/validation set
+- Name of best model and it's corresponding overall-accuracy of testing/validation set

-### Comparison of Approaches

-- Available Approaches
-- Link to files
-- screenshots
-- Path of files with accuracy comparison
-- Path of files with graphs

 ## Directory Structure

+- \-+`approaches-nb` (Jupyter notebooks for models)
+- \-+ `approaches` (Jupyter notebooks exported to python scripts)
+- \-+ `utils` (utilities and helper functions for codes)
+- \-+`saved-model` (saved-models for given approaches)
+- \- main.py